Catasto

 — Preliminary Contract What is a Compromesso when buying property?

 The Compromesso (also Contratto preliminare di compravendita) is the binding preliminary contract between buyer and seller.
-It sets out all key conditions: purchase price, payment terms, handover date, and any conditions precedent (Clausole sospensive).
+It sets out all key conditions: purchase price, payment terms, completion date, and any conditions precedent (Clausole sospensive).
 The Compromesso is typically signed 2-4 months before the Rogito.
-At signing, the buyer pays a deposit (Caparra confirmatoria), usually 10-30% of the purchase price.
+At signing, the buyer pays a deposit (Caparra confirmatoria), usually 5-10% of the purchase price.
 Important: if the buyer withdraws, they lose the deposit.
 If the seller withdraws, they must repay double the deposit.

 Visura